Advantage Trump in the GOP civil war -- for now

 The Senate minority leader declared his independence from Trump in his lacerating speech at the end of the Senate impeachment trial.

-McConnell's speech is as close to catharsis as he comes in public, after years of what must have been pent-up frustration dealing with Trump, especially after the former president's outsize contribution to the loss of Republican control of the Senate in the Georgia special elections.
+McConnell’s speech is as close to catharsis as he comes in public, after years of what must have been pent-up frustration dealing with Trump.

 The Trump-McConnell fight isn’t exactly over the soul of the Republican Party, but it is over whether there will be significant space in the party for figures other than Trump to have notable influence over its direction.

-At the outset, this contest isn't a fair fight.
-McConnell, aka "Cocaine Mitch," has acquired considerable new street cred on the right over the years with his hard-nosed work on judges.
+At the outset, this contest isn’t a fair fight.
+McConnell has acquired considerable new street cred on the right over the years with his hard-nosed work on judges.

-Nonetheless, there are few rank-and-file Republicans interested in storming any hills for Mitch McConnell, while many of them would scale K2 for Donald Trump.
+Nonetheless, there are very few rank-and-file Republicans interested in storming any hills for McConnell, while many of them would scale K2 for Trump.

-Trump has the passion and the numbers on his side.
-That he lost a presidential election, lost the Senate, lost all his election challenges, lost access to social media and still has such a hold on the party is truly astounding.

-If Trump and McConnell ran in a primary against each other, Trump would win in a romp.
-If Trump and McConnell had competing rallies in Louisville, Trump would exponentially outdraw him.

 McConnell’s task, though, isn’t to rely on his emotive power to create a loyal mass army of McConnellists around the country, steeped in Senate procedure and ready to go to the mat for the Byrd rule.
 No, it is simply to work to block electorally poisonous, or at least risky, Trumpists from winning Senate primaries.